 How Often Do You Change Your Lancet?

-Ask ten people with diabetes how often they change their lancet, and you’ll likely come away with ten different answers.
+Ask 10 people with diabetes how often they change their lancet to their glucose testing device, and you’ll likely come away with ten different answers.

 What’s the Right Answer?